Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of

 It remains to show the mathematical equivalence of \cref{eq:kinematic-Str,eq:kinematic-Ito}.
 Generally, given a diffusion process $\vec X(t)$ in $\mathbb{R}^d$, which is driven by a standard Wiener process $\vec W(t)$ in $\mathbb{R}^n$ scaled by an $d \times n$ matrix-valued coefficient function $\sigma(\vec X(t))$, the corresponding Stratonovich integral, denoted by $\hbox{}\circ \diff \vec W(t)$ as usual, is related to the Itō integral via \cite{Kallenberg:Probability,Gardiner:Stochastic}

-for some time $T > 0$ and $\partial_k$ denoting the partial derivative w.r.t.\ to the component $X_k$.
+for some time $T > 0$ and $\partial_k$ denoting the partial derivative w.r.t.\ to the component $X_k$; the summation convention is applied to repeated indices.
 Omitting the integral signs in \cref{eq:Str-integral} (formally, taking a derivative w.r.t.\ $T$) yields the differential form of this relation in the common short-hand notation: